Interviewed by Adam Burroughs | Smart Business Magazine | INSIGHTS Digital Transformation

 Companies that use APIs can utilize other data services without building their own, and they have a low implementation expense for integration.
 For example, companies that are building an application that has a mapping function don't need to store location data or try to capture satellite or street images.
 Instead, they could utilize Google's mapping service to do that.

-It's not necessary to understand all the technical and business aspects of the domain, or know the details of how they are coded, to effectively use APIs.
+It's not necessary to understand all the technical and business aspects of the domain or know the details of how they are coded, to effectively use APIs.
 With real-time data access and updates, any change can be automatically pushed out even if the applications are in different formats or use different coding.

 Why is this Something Companies Should Do Now?

-APIs are in use within many companies and their prevalence is growing in most every industry.
+APIs are in use within many companies and their prevalence is growing in almost every industry.
 Many companies struggle to establish connected networks of systems or actionable data.
 API integration and personalization enable companies to gain otherwise unseen insights into users and how they interact with a company's apps and systems.
-They are a great solution toward creating integration and visibility, and they help companies leverage data and expand their customer base.
+They are a great solution for creating integration and visibility, and they help companies leverage data and expand their customer base.

 Companies that are building a new application should build an API-based architecture.
 User interfaces are evolving every day with all the new devices coming out.
-Having the business logic behind the API gives companies flexibility to support multiple user interfaces and quickly create or change a user interface.
+Having the business logic behind the API gives companies the flexibility to support multiple user interfaces and quickly create or change a user interface.